 Employment Allowance (EA)

 The allowance increased to £4,000 from 6 April 2020.
-HMRCs guidance informs us that it is possible to delay claiming the employment allowance whilst claiming for NICs under this scheme.
+HMRCs guidance informs us that it is possible to delay claiming the employment allowance whilst claiming for NICs under the original CJRS scheme.
+This does not apply to the CJRS extension as employers are responsible for paying NIC in full without rebate under the CJRS extension.

-Employers who delay their Employment Allowance claim and have unused Employment Allowance available at the end of the tax year can use this to reduce other tax costs.
-Employers who have received a grant for employer NICs costs through the scheme should deduct the amount of grant they have received from the amount of Employment Allowance they have left before they use it, if not doing so would result in receiving relief for the same cost twice.
+Up to 31 July 2020 Employers who received a grant for employer NICs costs should have deducted the amount of grant they have received from the amount of Employment Allowance they have left before they use it, if not doing so would result in receiving relief for the same cost twice.

 Research and Development